YINI-lang/YINI-spec/YINI-Specification.md

 - Boolean literals.
 - Null literals.

 YINI does not define numeric addition.
-Therefore, a concatenation expression MUST contain at least one string literal.
+The `+` operator in YINI is exclusively a string concatenation operator. o keep it unambiguous at the parser level, the first operand in any concatenation expression MUST be a string literal.

 Lists and inline objects MUST NOT be operands in concatenation expressions.